sashaaro/burrowMQ/README.md

 # 🐰 BurrowMQ — A Minimal AMQP 0.9.1 Server in Rust

 **BurrowMQ** is a lightweight asynchronous implementation of the AMQP 0.9.1 server in Rust.\
-It's compatible with AMQP clients like [`lapin`](https://github.com/CleverCloud/lapin) and supports basic features like queues, exchanges, bindings, and message delivery.
+Supports basic features like queues, exchanges, bindings, and message delivery.

 > 🦀 BurrowMQ is a project **for learning, experimentation, and deep understanding of the AMQP protocol**.
 It's also a great playground for practicing async programming and architectural design in Rust.